preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 Filter
 --------
-Filter options are the same for almost all blocks, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`
+Filter options are the same for almost all blocks, see: :doc:`Filter options for blocks </blocks/general-block-settings/filter-options-block/index>`

 Export
 *********